pradeep0601/grunt-js-task-runner/README.md

 # grunt-js-task-runner
-Sample application to get started with task runner grunt
+A sample application to get started with javascript task runner grunt

 ## What is Grunt??
 Grunt is a Javascript task runner.
 At its bare core it does file manipulation (mkdir, reads, write, copy), print messages and helper methods to organize and configure multiple tasks.